THE TRUSTEE IS PETITIONING THE COURT FOR DIRECTIONS

 On 10 March 2020 the Trustee of the Scheme presented a petition to the Court of Session in Edinburgh.
 In the petition, the Trustee is seeking directions from the Court about the circumstances in which it is entitled to an indemnity from the funds of the Scheme under the Scheme’s Rules.

 On 18 March 2020 the Court made an order for the petition to be advertised on the Scheme’s website and to be published by way of advertisement in The Times newspaper.
 The order also set out a 21 day time-limit for lodging answers to the petition from the date of the advert.
 The advert in The Times was published on 23 March 2020.
 In light of the current difficulties being faced by everyone, the Trustee has applied to the Court to extend the period for lodging answers to 35 days ie to 27 April 2020.
+The Trustee has agreed a further 1 week extension and will consent to any party seeking to lodge answers at Court up to and including Monday 4 May 2020.
+The period for lodging answers ended on 4 May.
+Two sets of answers have been received.
 Further information can be found here.

 The Scheme was established in 1975.
 Pensions legislation has changed substantially since the Scheme was established.
 In particular, since 2 September 2005, pensions legislation has required employers in multi-employer schemes (such as the Scheme) who leave to pay an amount known as a “section 75 debt” to the scheme.